qossmic/deptrac/README.md

 ### Composer

-We are not recommend installing this repository via composer.
-Insteas please use the dedicated distribution repository https://github.com/sensiolabs-de/deptrac-shim.
+We do not recommend installing this repository via Composer.
+Instead please use the dedicated distribution repository https://github.com/sensiolabs-de/deptrac-shim.

 ### PHIVE